-Yale College Established 1701 Graduate School of Arts and Sciences 1847 School of Medicine 1810 Divinity School 1822 Law School 1824 School of Engineering & Applied Science 1852 School of Art 1869 School of Music 1894 School of Forestry & Environmental Studies 1900 School of Public Health 1915 School of Architecture 1916 School of Nursing 1923 School of Drama 1925 School of Management 1976

-For more information, please see www.yale.edu/bulletin.
+Yale College Established 1701 Graduate School of Arts and Sciences 1847 School of Medicine 1810 Divinity School 1822 Law School 1824 School of Engineering & Applied Science 1852 School of Art 1869 School of Music 1894 School of Forestry & Environmental Studies 1900 School of Public Health 1915 School of Architecture 1916 School of Nursing 1923 School of Drama 1925 School of Management 1976 For more information, please see http://bulletin.yale.edu.
+A tribute to diversity on campus, this mural covers the external wall of La Casa Cultural, Yale's Latino cultural center.
+The mural was painted by two Yale seniors in honor of the University's first annual Chicano cultural awareness week.
+Periodicals Postage Paid New Haven, Connecticut admissions.yale.edu